-The DetNet layer that optionally provides resource allocation for DetNet flows over paths provided by the underlying network.
+DetNet functionality is divided into two sub-layers.
+One of them is the DetNet forwarding sub-layer, which optionally provides resource allocation for DetNet flows over paths provided by the underlying network.

 DetNet intermediate node

 A DetNet relay node or DetNet transit node.